Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 Aaron Gordon Insights vs. the Suns

-- This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.
+- He's made 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

-- Gordon's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Gordon's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- The Suns are the sixth-best defensive squad in the league, giving up 111.6 points per game.
+- Defensively, the Suns are ranked sixth in the NBA, allowing 111.6 points per game.

 - The Suns concede 42.9 rebounds per game, ranking 11th in the NBA.

-- Looking at assists, the Suns have conceded 23.4 per game, third in the league.
+- Conceding 23.4 assists per game, the Suns are the third-ranked squad in the league.

-- In terms of 3-pointers, the Suns are third in the NBA, allowing 11.4 makes per game.
+- The Suns are the third-ranked team in the NBA at allowing threes, conceding 11.4 made 3-pointers per game.

 Aaron Gordon vs. the Suns